 top of page

-Crest is researching the criminal exploitation of looked after children in two police force areas, North Wales and Merseyside.
-We hope to explain how children in care and young people in semi-independent accommodation are exploited at both ends of the line, helping policymakers and practitioners to safeguard vulnerable children.
+Crest carried out research into the criminal exploitation of looked after children in two police force areas, North Wales and Merseyside.
+We sought to explain how children in care and young people in semi-independent accommodation are exploited at both ends of the line, helping policymakers and practitioners to safeguard vulnerable children.

 Why?